lnsandnkth/CI/README.md

     - evaluated the team (SEMAT)
 - [@yuxin-miao](https://www.github.com/yuxin-miao) *Xinmiao Yu* :
     - connect database sqlite-jdbc to the project
-    - add data push to and pull from databse
+    - add data push to and pull from database
     - reviewed issues